janfreyberg/superintendent/docs/active-learning.md

 )
 ```

 In addition, all scikit-learn models expect data to be "rectangular".
+This means
-This means we need to preprocess the data that goes into our model.
-We can pass an arbitrary pre-processing function to superintendent - as long as it accepts the features and labels, and returns the transformed features and labels:
+we need to preprocess the data that goes into our model.
+We can pass an
+arbitrary pre-processing function to superintendent - as long as it accepts the
+features and labels, and returns the transformed features and labels:

 ```{jupyter-execute}
 def preprocess_mnist(x, y):
     return x.reshape(-1, 64), y
 ```

-Now that we have a dataset, an interface to label this dataset, as well as a supervised machine learning
+Now that we have a dataset, an interface to label this dataset, and a supervised
-model we want to train on our dataset, we can pass both to `superintendent`'s `ClassLabeller`.
-This will create an interface for us to label data, retrain our model, *and* benefit from active learning.
+machine learning model we want to train on our dataset, we can pass both to
+`superintendent`'s `ClassLabeller`.
+This will create an interface for us to
+label data, retrain our model, *and* benefit from active learning.

 Since we are using images, we can use the `from_images` class constructor
 that sets the correct display function for us.